Wednesday Worklaw Alert: Google Employees Make History by Defying Tech Industry Norms and Unionizing

 Seek Legal Assistance Today

-If your employer is interfering with your workplace rights, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer is interfering with your workplace rights, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.